modir/laminas-book/docs/appearance.md

 This ensures the same effect is achieved as with @`InlineScript` view helper, but allows for better script readability and automatic syntax checking in NetBeans IDE.

+!!! note
-> For @`HeadScript` and @`InlineScript` view helpers to work, you should ensure their content
-> is echoed in layout view template (look at lines 23 and 62 of *layout.phtml* file).
-If
-> you remove those lines from the layout template, the scripts won't be inserted in the
+    For @`HeadScript` and @`InlineScript` view helpers to work, you should ensure their content is echoed in layout view template (look at lines 23 and 62 of *layout.phtml* file).
+If you remove those lines from the layout template, the scripts won't be inserted in the web page.
-> web page.

 ### Example